What's the recovery like for Lip Filler?

 When to call your provider

-• Severe pain disproportionate to normal soreness
+• Severe, escalating pain out of proportion to normal soreness

 Ready to find a Lip Filler provider?